 Let’s briefly summarize the definition of contact centers, call centers, and how they compare with one another.

 Call centers field inbound calls, carry out outbound calls, and make the phone channel as efficient and optimized as possible.
 Call centers can handle large call volumes, and have a precise function.

 Contact centers have the same purpose, but they work over more channels than just the phone.
 Contact center agents work in different ways, towards a common goal.

-Ultimately, the decision between a contact center and call center depends on what will best suit your business: its scale, activity, and goals.
+Ultimately, the decision between a contact center and a call center depends on what will best suit your business, including its scale, activity, and goals.

-If you’d like to try out Aircall’s specialized virtual call center software, click here!
+Try out Aircall’s specialized virtual call center software today!